bhattlab/phanta/RUNNER.md

 # Run Phanta

-At the root of this repository you will find a helper script to automatically run Phanta given an input directory with the FASTQ files: `run_phanta.py`.
+At the root of this repository you will find a helper script to automatically run Phanta given an input directory with the FASTQ files: `run_phanta.py` - contributed by @telatin.

 The script will create a config file (`config.yaml`) and a samplesheet (`mapping.txt`) and can be run, from the same environment as Phanta, as follows: